 Needless to mention, heated mattress pads plug into a socket.
 They also have a temperature control unit that helps regulate the temperatures up and down.

-What features make a well heated mattress pad
+What features make a good heated mattress pad?

 Of course, this one comes first.
 We all know that working with electricity can turn out to be an ugly ordeal.
 It becomes even more frightening if you’ll be falling dead asleep on a pad that has been plugged into the socket.